Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 It settled, but didn’t quite go away.
 She was *somewhere else,* she could feel it.
 Folctha, presumably.
 The man with the light wands who waved their bus off the jump platform wore an unfamiliar uniform, the air that rolled in through the open windows felt different—thinner, cooler, wetter—and as they rolled out of the yard, they passed through a forcefield that buzzed at a weird pitch and left her whole body tingling and her teeth feeling *weird.*

-“Ain’t ever been supercleaned?”
+"Ain’t ever been supercleaned?"
 Christian grinned down at her out of the side of his mouth.
-“Better’n any shower or bath!”
+"Better’n any shower or bath!"

 Letty tried to stop licking at her teeth and shuddered.
-Beside her, Jenny spoke for the first time all day: “Ugh!”
+Beside her, Jenny spoke for the first time all day: "Ugh!"

-“Heh, yeah.
+"Heh, yeah.
 You never get used to it.
 But…lotta aliens here.
 And mosta them’d get *deadly* sick if we let Earth’s bugs get loose.
-So, good news, I guess, you’ll never catch a cold or the flu ever again!”
+So, good news, I guess, you’ll never catch a cold or the flu ever again!"

-“I…guess that’s a silver lining,” Letty conceded.
+"I…guess that’s a silver lining," Letty conceded.

-“Heh.
+"Heh.
 So, uh…I hope ‘ya don’t mind but you two’re gonna be crashin’ in the lil’ boy’s room.
-They *should* have cleaned up and de-stinkified it…” he shrugged.
-“Guess we’ll find out.”
+They *should* have cleaned up and de-stinkified it…" he shrugged.
+"Guess we’ll find out."

-“Boys?”
+"Boys?"

-“Yup!
+"Yup!
 Got five boys.
-No daughters yet…well, guess that’s changin’ now, huh?”
+No daughters yet…well, guess that’s changin’ now, huh?"

 Letty dipped her head, awkwardly.
-“I--I guess so…”
+"I--I guess so…"

 Christian grinned.
-“That’s the spirit.
+"That’s the spirit.
 I know, this is kinda awkward ‘fer me too but trust me on this—life’s better if you just *go for it.* As for the room…you’ll get a better one soon enough.
-We’re fixin’ the place up, I’ll show ‘ya.”
+We’re fixin’ the place up, I’ll show ‘ya."

 The bus pulled out onto a long, straight road, and Letty got her first good look at Folctha.